ringolol/Spoofy/README.md

 ### Proxy Port

 The port on which the local proxy server listens.
 Default is `8090`.
-You can change it to any value between `1024` and `65535`.
-Only change this if the default port conflicts with something else.

 ### Profiles